A nearly Blackwell-optimal policy gradient method: A nearly Blackwell optimal policy gradient algorithm

-The barrier method proceeds by solving a sequence of \eqref{equ:biasbarrier_opt} for $k=0, 1, \ldots$ with monotonically decreasing barrier parameter $\beta \to 0$ as $k \to \infty$, where the solution of the previous $k$-th iteration is used as the initial point for the next.
-It is expected that as $\beta$ decreases, the solution of \eqref{equ:biasbarrier_opt} becomes close to that of \eqref{equ:bilevel_opt}, see \citet[\ch{11.3}]{boyd_2004_cvxopt}.
-However, the Hessian \eqref{equ:biasbarrier_der} tends to be increasingly ill-conditioned as $\beta$ shrinks, demanding a proper preconditioning matrix (\secref{sec:natgrad}).
+The barrier method proceeds by solving a sequence of \eqref{equ:biasbarrier_opt} for $k=0, 1, \ldots$ with monotonically decreasing barrier parameter $\beta \to 0$ as $k \to \infty$, where the solution of the previous $k$-th iteration is used as the initial point for the next $(k+1)$-th iteration.
+It is anticipated that as $\beta$ decreases, the solution of \eqref{equ:biasbarrier_opt} becomes close to that of \eqref{equ:bilevel_opt}, see \citet[\ch{11.3}]{boyd_2004_cvxopt}.
+However, the Hessian matrix $\nabla^2 \mathbbm{b}(\vecb{\theta}, s_0)$ in \eqref{equ:biasbarrier_der} tends to be increasingly ill-conditioned as $\beta$ shrinks.
+This demands a proper preconditioning matrix (for gradient-ascent optimization via \eqref{equ:polparam_update}), which can be obtained by following a 2-step procedure below. \begin{itemize} \item Multiply the last term of RHS in \eqref{equ:biasbarrier_der} by $-1$ so that such a last term contains a positive semidefinite matrix.
+That is, for any $\vecb{x} \in \real{\dim(\vecb{\theta})}$ and $\beta \ge 0$, we have